Radoslav Glavaš (junior): Early life

-However, Troha again complained about Glavaš to Čuturić in 1938, informing him that Glavaš leaves the friary at whim and often returns after midnight. Čuturić requested that Glavaš returns to Mostar.
+However, Troha again complained about Glavaš to Čuturić in 1938, informing him that Glavaš leaves the friary at whim and often returns after midnight. Čuturić requested that Glavaš return to Mostar.
 Glavaš left Zagreb for Mostar in December 1938.
 In the meantime, the two Provincials agreed that Glavaš would continue his studies at the friary near Zagreb in Jaska.
-Glavaš finished all of his exams on 27 June 1939 and remained in Jaska until July.
-During the studies, Glavaš became a prominent nationalist and anti-communist amongst the students, and while studying met Mile Budak, a prominent Ustaše and later a member of the World War II fascist Government of the Independent State of Croatia (NDH).
-Glavaš wrote positive critiques of Budak's literal work.
+Glavaš finished all his exams on 27 June 1939 and remained in Jaska until July.
+During his studies, Glavaš became a prominent nationalist and anti-communist amongst the students, and while studying, met Mile Budak, a prominent Ustaše and later a member of the World War II fascist Government of the Independent State of Croatia (NDH).
+Glavaš wrote positive critiques of Budak's literary work.
 Glavaš spent vacations in Austria in 1936 and Germany in 1937 to learn German.

-Čuturić asked him to return to Široki Brijeg to teach Croatian already in 1938, however, Glavaš asked him to prolong his studies.
+Čuturić asked him to return to Široki Brijeg to teach Croatian in 1938.
+However, Glavaš asked him to prolong his studies.
 As he was preparing his doctoral thesis on Jakša Čedomil, a Catholic priest from Split, he asked Čuturić to ask the Franciscan friary in Dobro near Split to allow him to live there, as the majority of material about Čedomil could be found only in Split.
-His request was granted so he moved there in July 1939.
-He asked to remain in Dobro for an additional semester to finish his doctoral studies, however, Čuturić already appointed him professor in the Franciscan gymnasium in Široki Brijeg in April 1939 and refused his request.
-Thus, in September 1939, Glavaš started to lecture the Croatian language and literature in Široki Brijeg.
-This stalled his doctoral studies, so he defended his doctoral thesis only in 1942.
+His request was granted, so he moved there in July 1939.
+He asked to remain in Dobro for another semester to finish his doctoral studies.
+However, Čuturić already appointed him professor in the Franciscan gymnasium in Široki Brijeg in April 1939 and refused his request.
+Thus, in September 1939, Glavaš lectured on the Croatian language and literature in Široki Brijeg.
+This stalled his doctoral studies, so he only defended his thesis in 1942.